AngleProtocol/angle-docs/core-module/lending.md

 **Angle folding strategy automatically compute the optimal quantity of assets to borrow and re-supply on-chain to maximize its yield.**

 This makes it both more efficient that other folding strategies, and a clear improvement compared to the base strategy.

-As of April 2022, a single folding strategy for USDC on Aave has been implemented.

 ### stETH strategy